Best of Milan

 As Milan is part of northern Italy and the capital of the Lombardy region, Milan’s cuisine is characterized by many culinary influences from the region as well as some influences from neighboring countries.

 Since the Lombardy region is one of the largest producers of rice in Europe, it is very popular for its risotto dishes.
 One of Milan’s most famous and traditional dishes is called Risotto alla Milanese, which only consists of simple ingredients but creates a very defined and unique flavor.
-Its golden color given by the precious saffron pistils and its irresistible creaminess are the features that identify it.
+Its golden color given by the precious saffron pistils and its irresistible creaminess is the features that identify it.
 Often, it is accompanied by ossobuco, a cut of beef, typical of Milanese cuisine.

 The second ingredient that is used a lot in the Lombardy region is Maize, which is used in polenta dishes.
 Those dishes really are just made out of cornmeal and can be prepared in different ways, usually serving as a side dish.